-Without Walls recognises its responsibility in reducing the negative environmental impacts of its activities and is committed to understanding, measuring, improving and communicating its environmental performance, ensuring compliance with environmental legislation as a minimum standard.
+Without Walls recognises its responsibility in reducing the negative environmental impacts of its activities and is committed to understanding, measuring, improving and communicating its environmental performance.

 Identifying and understanding the impact of Without Walls’ business activity is the first step in planning action to reduce any negative environmental outcomes as far as practicable.

 Without Walls’ is one of several companies housed in an ethical/ cultural cooperative workspace, the Work for Change Co-operative building in Hulme, Manchester.
 Environmental design was a priority in the original development of the building which benefits from good insulation, efficient heating provided by a biomass boiler, low-E glass, grass roofs, ethically sourced materials and recycling points.
 A range of environmental targets for the building are constantly monitored, including CO2 emissions, energy use and waste.

 Without Walls will continue to embrace good practices in energy-saving (switching off hardware at the end of each working day, maintaining equipment etc) and the management and reduction of waste materials (recycling procedures, internal printing protocols to reduce paper and ink consumption, and the prioritisation of digital over paper-based working wherever possible etc), embedding this working ethos in its induction procedures for new staff.